Updated on: 11/25/2019

 Accidents for all drivers are more likely when there’s snow or ice involved.
 But when a semi truck wrecks, the consequences and damages are much greater.

 While the challenges of driving in a winter storm are obvious, there are several things truck drivers can do to try and avoid a collision.

 Too often trucking companies and truck drivers overlook crucial maintenance on their vehicles.
 These people have a responsibility to be as safe as possible on the roadways, and that includes using safe and well-maintained equipment.
 Semi trucks take an incredible beating, hauling massive loads across the country.
 This puts a significant strain on various pieces of the truck, including the brakes, tail lights, tires and mirrors.
 Drivers should take extra precaution during the winter months to make sure their vehicle is ready for the road.

 Trucking companies place drivers under intense and often impossible-to-meet deadlines for deliveries.
 This often leads to speeding, one of the main causes of semi truck crashes.
 When the weather gets bad during the winter months, speeding can be even more dangerous, as it takes far longer to stop and visibility is greatly decreased.

 Slick, icy or snowy roads mean truckers need extra distance between their truck and the vehicle or object in front of them to stop.
 A truck following too closely puts others at risk for severe rear end accidents.

 Injured in a Semi Truck Crash?
 We Can Help

-If you have been injured in a semi-truck accident in winter weather, let our attorneys review your legal options.
+If you have been injured in a semi-truck accident in winter weather, let our team of qualified personal injury attorneys review your legal options.
 At Davis Law Group, our Washington state truck accident lawyers are dedicated advocates for injured victims and their families.